- How is small cell lung cancer treated?

 Extensive stage SCLC

 If you have extensive SCLC and are in fairly good health, chemotherapy can often treat your symptoms and also help you live longer.
-(See the "Chemotherapy" section for more details on commonly used drugs.)
 About 3 out of 4 people will have their cancer shrink significantly with chemotherapy.
 Unfortunately, the cancer will still return at some point in almost all people with extensive stage SCLC.

-If the cancer responds well to chemo, radiation treatments to the brain may also be considered to prevent future problems (prophylactic cranial irradiation).
+If the cancer responds well to chemo, radiation treatments to the brain (known as prophylactic cranial irradiation, or PCI) may also be considered to help prevent future problems.

 Because these cancers are hard to treat, clinical trials of new chemotherapy drugs and combinations, as well as other new treatments, may be a good option for some people.
 If you think you might be interested in taking part in a clinical trial, talk to your doctor.